luizbgomide/EclipsePhase2e-ptbr/src/19/01-glossary.md

 - **Cislunar:** Between the Earth and the Moon.
 - **Clade:** A species or group of organisms with common features.
 Used to refer to transhuman cultural groups and subspecies.
 - **Clanking Masses:** The underclass of cheap synthmorphs.
-- **The Cloud:** Other devices on the mesh that offer software services.
+- **Cloud, The:** Other devices on the mesh that offer software services.
 - **Cluster:** A micrograv habitat of interconnected modules.
 - **CME:** Coronal mass ejection; a solar flare.
 - **Codeline:** The code “family” from which an AGI is derived.
-- **The Complaints:** The list of grievances shared by the Barsoomians.
+- **Complaints, The:** The list of grievances shared by the Barsoomians.
 - **Conservatives:** The Firewall faction opposed to using AGIs, asyncs, and alien/TITAN technology.
 - **Cornucopia Machine:** A general-purpose nanofabricator.
 - **Cortical Stack:** An implant that records your up-to-date ego.